Henry Hub in Europe – Gazproms magic kingdom of sunk cost simulations

 Unquote

 If you are a utility buyer from Europe and you have bought US liquefaction capacity, then your tolling fee is sunk.
-CAPEX and OPEX confounded as no matter what, you will pay this terminal fee to the operator who needs it in order to cover his own obligations.
+CAPEX and OPEX are confounded as no matter what, you will pay this terminal fee to the operator who needs it to cover his obligations.
 If you are the owner of the terminal and you sell LNG, the OPEX is still future cost and potentially does not enter the sunk cost but then again, mothballing the plant is not free either.

-Back to our buyer of liquefaction capacity – this company very likely also engaged in Time Charters for the vessels as you don’t do those things two weeks before startup of the plant.
+Back to our buyer of liquefaction capacity – this company very likely also engaged in Time Charters for the vessels as you don’t do those things two weeks before the startup of the plant.
 Those costs cannot be avoided anymore as well so except if you can reuse the vessels otherwise, you may consider them sunk.
 But then, if your vessels are considered sunk, and your liquefaction fee as well, what is the regasification fee that you will have to lash out on?

-That’s cocks and bulls as Africans like to call it.
+That’s cocks and bulls as Africans like to call them.
 Let’s face it.
 Pretty much anything except the price of the feed gas you buy is sunk for you so those nice calculations at what price US LNG will stop coming, are bull.
-Because in reality, everyone will scramble to find an excuse for keeping things moving and the plants producing as everyone needs to make every dollar that can be made in order to save the balance sheet.
+Because in reality, everyone will scramble to find an excuse for keeping things moving and the plants producing as everyone needs to make every dollar that can be made to save the balance sheet.

 This means that Gazprom will have to compete with LNG at the price of Henry Hub in Europe for the foreseeable future.
 And that’s far below anything they are comfortable with.
-But they might want to look at their own cost stack in order to find what parts of that are sunk cost.
+But they might want to look at their cost stack to find what parts of that are sunk cost.

 To them at least.